davidbradway/resume/docs/source/resume.rst

    -  Developed OpenCL software for processing 3-D vector flow imaging ultrasound data on the GPU
-   -  Presented one conference presentation, one poster, and two proceedings (SPIE 2014 & 2015)
+   -  Presented a conference presentation, a poster, and proceedings (SPIE 2014 & 2015)
-   -  Contributed as co-author to one peer-reviewed journal articles
+   -  Contributed as co-author to another peer-reviewed journal article
    -  Examined feasibility of transthoracic cardiac vector flow imaging on a phased-array probe